inokone/raw.ninja/README.md

 #### Production environment

-In production we need SSL/TLS set up, for that we need a certificate and a private key The `app.env` file needs to contain the keys pointing to the certificate.
+In production we need SSL/TLS set up - if we do not have a reverse proxy set up.
+For that we need a certificate and a private key
+The `app.env` file needs to contain the keys pointing to the certificate.
 The application will automatically pick it up.
 Also the database certification should be set up. e.g. for AWS RDS on eu-central-1 region: